-\Changes may be necessary, if so, students will be informed in-class and via the group LINE.
+Changes may be necessary, if so, students will be informed in-class and via the group LINE.
+Every 6 weeks there is a 7-day break.
+This date is announced on the LMS website.

 Details for Wellington

 Module Details

 These sheets have been prepared for students in the IELTS Live Online program for in-class instruction.
 Each lesson will include instruction in: